komaljeetsingh/Project/README.md

 this is local repository
-Created by Komal Jeet Singh
+Created by Komal Jeet Singh.